MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/add-cart-settings.md

 [!include [banner](includes/banner.md)]

-This topic covers **Add product to cart** settings and describes how to apply them in Microsoft Dynamics 365 Commerce.
+This article covers **Add product to cart** settings and describes how to apply them in Microsoft Dynamics 365 Commerce.

 Different workflows are supported when a product is added to the cart on a Dynamics 365 Commerce e-commerce site.
 For example, the site user might be taken to the cart page.
 Alternatively, the user might remain on the current page but receive a notification that confirms that the product was added to the cart.